aws-samples/amazon-managed-service-for-apache-flink-examples/java/JdbcSink/README.md

 </dependency>
 ```

-Including `flink-connector-jdbc` would bring in unnecessary dependencies, and make the uber-jar file increasing the size
+Including `flink-connector-jdbc` would bring in unnecessary dependencies and increase the size of the uber-jar file.
-of the uber-jar.